dr-riz/interviews/rogers/README.md

 # Rogers

-** Problem description and instructions are in Entity_Resolution.pdf **
+**Problem description and instructions are in Entity_Resolution.pdf**

-Asks:
+Asks in a nutshell:
 - match the citations in both datasets
 - deduplicate redundant matches
-- address more than one possible representatoin e.g. VLDB and Very Large Databases represent the same venue
+- address more than one possible representation e.g. VLDB and Very Large Databases represent the same venue

 ## Solution